regen-network/regen-ledger/specs/rfcs/003-forward-contract/README.md

 Regen Ledger provides a framework that enables individuals or organizations to design and issue credits for ecosystem services in the form of on-chain assets.
 Ecosystem service credits represent positive ecological outcomes and are issued after those outcomes have been measured and quantified.
 Projects providing ecosystem services usually receive payment after individuals or organizations purchase credits leaving projects responsible for paying upfront costs or seeking out financial support to start, continue, or expand their operations.

-Forward contract functionality would enable projects to offer a percentage of future credits issued and receive funding before those credits have been measured and quantified.
+Forward contract functionality would enable projects to offer future credits issued and receive funding before those credits have been measured and quantified.
 A Project would work alongside a credit class issuer to estimate the volume and price of credits and then submit a forward contract to be approved by the credit class issuer.
-Once the contract has been approved, individuals and organizations would then be able to provide upfront funding for projects in exchange for a percentage of future credits issued.
+Once the contract has been approved, individuals and organizations would then be able to provide upfront funding for projects in exchange for future credits issued.

 ### Fast Forward Pilot